School of Nursing

 Classrooms at all sites are equipped with distance learning technology.
 The courses for most tracks are offered online or in a blended format.
 Online courses meet synchronously or asynchronously and may require attendance at proctored examination or lab experiences.
 Blended courses require the student to be on campus several times during the semester.
 The Family Nurse Practitioner, Neonatal Nurse Practitioner, Primary/Acute Care Pediatric Nurse Practitioner, and the Adult-Gerontology Acute Care Nurse Practitioner tracks may have some specialty courses that require meeting on the Jackson campus several times during the semester, primarily on weekends.
 Contact the track director for information about specific courses.
 Note: the first 45 clinical hours and an additional 200 clinical hours for the AGACNP track must occur at UMMC.
 The remaining 385 clinical hours may occur at UMMC main campus or at another approved site with an approved preceptor.

-The University of Mississippi School of Nursing has five RN-MSN tracks leading to the Master of Science in Nursing degree: Nurse Educator, Nursing and Health Care Administrator, Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, and Family Psychiatric Mental Health Nurse Practitioner.
+The University of Mississippi School of Nursing has five RN to MSN tracks leading to the Master of Science in Nursing degree: Nurse Educator, Nursing and Health Care Administrator, Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, and Family Psychiatric Mental Health Nurse Practitioner.
 Preparation for advanced practice roles includes core content in research, informatics, finance and leadership, quality improvement, health policy, and theoretical foundation of the discipline.
 In addition, each track has specialized courses appropriate for the role.
 Part-time study is available.
 Candidates who successfully complete the program are awarded the Master of Science in Nursing degree.
 Graduates of all nurse practitioner tracks meet eligibility requirements for advanced practice certification by national professional organizations and by the Mississippi Board of Nursing.
 To be considered full time, the graduate student must be registered for at least 9 hours during the semester.
 The following MSN tracks are classified as online: AGACNP, FNP, NED, NHCA, and PMHNP.

 The UMMC School of Nursing offers a concentration in Nursing Education and Instruction (NEI) for graduate level programs/tracks.
 The NEI concentration is a pathway that combines learning theory and evaluation with teaching strategies.
 This concentration could be used for those who work in nursing staff development or who may want to enable preparation for a faculty role in the future.
 You will be introduced to concepts in nursing curriculum and evaluation, education, simulation, informatics and scholarship.
-The RN-MSN with a concentration in Nursing Education and Instruction plans of study comprise these additional courses.
+The RN to MSN with a concentration in Nursing Education and Instruction plans of study comprise these additional courses.

 Nursing Education and Instruction Concentration